 2. Virtual Reality

-At 2016’s F8, Facebook announced that it wanted to make virtual reality more social (and make use of their $2bn purchase) using the Oculus Rift.
+At 2016’s F8, Facebook announced that it wanted to make virtual reality more social (and make use of Facebook’s $2bn purchase) using the Oculus Rift.

 Now it looks like it want to expand this a whole lot further.
 Facebook Spaces, the latest app (in beta) from the tech giants, is a virtual reality app that lets you hang out with friends inside your Oculus headset.